HEPA Vacuum Cleaner Buying Guide

 offer a sealed systems with HEPA filtration.

 bags that offer multiple stages of filtration.
-The AirClean filterbags all feature 9-ply construction, and with each ply designed differently, this bag does the
+The AirClean filterbags are the latest version of this and offer feature 9-ply construction.
+With each ply, or layer, designed differently, this bag does the

 bulk of filtration, even capturing particles you cannot see.
 More recently, Soniclean took this a bit further.
 With their upright vacuum cleaners, there is